emlid/navio2-docs/docs/Navio-APM/hardware-setup-navio-plus.md

 ###Currently supported boards

-APM autopilot port for Navio+ currently works with:
+APM autopilot port for Navio+ is developed and tested on **Raspberry Pi 2 Model B**.

-* Raspberry Pi Model A (requires desoldering RCA connector on Rpi)
-* Raspberry Pi Model B (requires desoldering RCA connector on Rpi)
-* Raspberry Pi Model A+
-* Raspberry Pi Model B+
-* Raspberry Pi 2 Model B

-Ports in progress, but not complete:

-* Odroid-C1 (GPS and RCInput currently not working)
+Previous models such as Raspberry Pi Model A+ and Raspberry Pi Model B+ are electrically compatible, but lack performance to run APM:Copter on 400Hz.
+These models are sufficient to run developer examples and APM:Rover.

-* Raspberry Pi Zero (Electrically compatible, but has not been tested yet)
+Raspberry Pi Zero is electrically compatible, but has not been tested yet.

 It is completely safe to use Navio+ with all boards stated above.